SR80-app/SR80-Manuals/user-manual.md

 At the bottom of the Job Board, you'll see a **Closed** section with a count of how many jobs are fully closed.
 This section is collapsed by default so it doesn't clutter the active board.

 Tap the **Closed** header to expand it.
-You'll see the same card grid as above, but for jobs that are done — all items closed (including Totaled items that were closed via "Customer Contacted").
+You'll see the same card grid as above, but for jobs that are done — all items closed (including Junk items that were closed via "Customer Contacted").
 The cards are slightly dimmed so they're easy to tell apart from active jobs.

 Tap the header again to collapse the section back down.